kristiandupont/schemalint/example/README.md

 # Example

+This folder contains an example configuration file and custom rules for Schemalint.

+## Usage

 If you want to try this, you can run it on the [Sample Database](https://www.postgresqltutorial.com/postgresql-sample-database/) from www.postgresqltutorial.com.

 I've created a Docker image that hosts it so if you have Docker installed, you can easily set up such a database locally by running